 Another way we distract ourselves is with long to-do lists.
-Busy-ness has become an American status symbol; so much so that this is considered a normal, friendly exchange:"How are you?"
+Busy-ness has become an American status symbol; so much so that this is considered a normal, friendly exchange:

 "Crazy busy.
 How are you?"